Emergency calls

 In efforts to address this recommendation, all 43 fire and rescue services have embedded the policies and training to support fire control room personnel in the use of the Airwave Talk Groups.

-A procedure known as “Operation Willow Beck” has been developed and tested and is currently operational in England, Scotland, and Wales on a six-month pilot.
-This pilot has been extended to 12 months and is likely to be adopted to a BAU function in April 2023.
+A procedure known as “Operation Willow Beck” has been developed and tested and is currently operational in England, Scotland, and Wales.

 This means that BT now has a predetermined redistribution plan of how to distribute overflow calls efficiently between other fire and rescue services during periods when a single control room has become overwhelmed with 999 calls due to a large, protracted incident or spate conditions.

-The system was used several times in anger during the July/August 22 wildfires with successful outcomes.
+The system was used several times during the July/August 2022 wildfires with successful outcomes.

-For this recommendation, 100% of services (43 services) have, in relation to the Airwave Talk Groups, embedded technical changes to the way information is shared between fire control rooms and between fire, police and ambulance services.
-This will ensure that accurate and timely information will be available to any service that handles a call for a major incident not in their area, based on the decisions being made in real time on the incident ground.
+In relation to the Airwave Talk Groups, all 43 services have embedded technical changes to the way information is shared between fire control rooms and between fire, police and ambulance services.
+This ensures that accurate and timely information will be available to any service that handles a call for a major incident not in their area, based on the decisions being made in real time on the incident ground.
 This is currently in use by all fire and rescue services.

 With the establishment of the Broadcast Talkgroup, the NFCC has provided guidance on the Talkgroup.

 The LFB has reported that recommendation 33.16 has been completed as all Control officers have received training on the Talkgroup’s protocol.
-It is further reported that the Brigade’s Vision mobilising system is Multi Agency Incident Transfer (MAIT) enabled in preparation for the implementation of MAIT when it is rolled out nationally.
+London Fire Brigade are also in the process of implementing Multi Agency Incident Transfer (MAIT) as part of the national rollout and it is hoped they should be live with the rest of England by the end of 2024.

 Recommendation